oreum-industries/oreum_template/README.md

 ## 5. Notebook Standards

-General best practices for Naming, Ordering, Structure:
+General best practices for naming / ordering / structure:

 + Every Notebook is:
     + Designed to be fully executable end-to-end